mozilla/bleach/docs/linkify.rst

 Linkifying text fragments
 =========================

-:py:func:`bleach.linkify` searches text for links, URLs, and email addresses and lets you control how and when those links are rendered.
+Bleach comes with several tools for searching text for links, URLs, and email addresses and letting you specify how those links are rendered in HTML.

+For example, you could pass in text and have all URL things converted into HTML links.

-It works by building a document tree, so it's guaranteed never to do weird things to URLs in attribute values, can modify the value of attributes on ``<a>`` tags and can even do things like skip ``<pre>`` sections.
+It works by parsing the text as HTML and building a document tree.
+In this way, it's guaranteed never to do weird things to URLs in attribute values, can modify the value of attributes on ``<a>`` tags and can even do things like skip ``<pre>`` sections.

+If you plan to sanitize/clean the text and linkify it, you should do that in a single pass using :ref:`LinkifyFilter <linkify-LinkifyFilter>`.
+This is faster and it'll use the list of allowed tags from clean.

 .. note::